unification-com/logos/README.md

 # Logos
 A place for official (and unofficial!)
-Unification's graphics
+Unification graphics and logos.